rijarobinson/tournament/README.md

 9. Run "vagrant ssh" to log into the virtual machine ("exit" will log you off).
 10. Run "cd /vagrant/tournament" if necessary to switch to the tournament directory.
 11. Run "psql" to run the querying software.
-12. At "vagrant=>", type "CREATE database tournament;" and press enter.
-13. You can now connect to the tournament database by running "\c tournament".
-14. At "tournament=>", run "\i tournament.sql" to create the tables.
+13. At "vagrant=>", run "\i tournament.sql" to create the database, tables, and views and connect to the tournament database.
 If you would like to see a list of the tables, run "\dt".
 For other commands you can use in psql, check [here](http://postgresguide.com/utilities/psql.html).
 15. Quit psql with "\q" and run "tournament_test.py" to see the tests run on the *tournament.py* file.

 Refer to [this page](https://udacity.atlassian.net/wiki/display/BENDH/Vagrant+VM+Installation) from Udacity for additional install details and screen shots.